Castle Hill - West

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Castle Hill - West's approval levels have been slightly above the yearly average of 2, showing modest growth in recent years.
+Looking at development activity over the past five years, Castle Hill - West's approval levels have been significantly above the yearly average of 2, indicating strong recent growth in development activity.

 How does recent development compare to population growth in Castle Hill - West?